cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-06-play-game.md

     }, nil
     ```

-    If you don't, the `Captured` and `Winner` information would be lost.
-Or, more accurately, one would have to replay the transaction to find out the values.
+    The `Captured` and `Winner` information would be lost if you do not.
+More accurately, one would have to replay the transaction to find out the values.
 Better be a good citizen and make this information easily accessible.

-That is all there is to it: good preparation and the use of Starport yield rewards.
+That is all there is to it: good preparation and the use of Starport.

 ## Next up

-You are on a roll, two `sdk.Msg` down.
-Before you add a third one, to let a player [reject a game](./3-starport-08-reject-game), it would be a good idea to add events to the existing message handlers, for relevant information to surface even more elegantly.
-That's the object of the [next section](./03-starport-07-events).
+You are on a roll and two `sdk.Msg` are down.
+Before you add a third one to let a player [reject a game](./3-starport-08-reject-game), it would be a good idea to add events to the existing message handlers for relevant information to surface even more elegantly.
+That is the object of the [next section](./03-starport-07-events).

-If you want to skip far ahead and see how you can assist a player in not submitting a transaction that would result in a failed move, you can [create a query to test a move](./03-starport-15-can-play).
+If you want to skip ahead and see how you can assist a player in not submitting a transaction that would result in a failed move, you can [create a query to test a move](./03-starport-15-can-play).